paritytech/polkadot-cloud/README.md

 # Polkadot Cloud

-A Monorepo and Platform Hosting Assets for Polkadot Dapps.
+A Monorepo and platform hosting assets for Polkadot dapps.

 ## Package Directory